volumio/volumio-plugins/plugins/audio_interface/volparametriceq/readme.md

 - Just download volparametriceq.zip and drop it in the plugin installation page in volumio.
 Enable it.
 That it !

+NOT compatible with softvol!

+Tested on :
+RPI2
+PINE64

 Last change

+09th december 17

+- localization

 03rd december 17
 - update readme